 Oliver Bird Rheumatism Programme

-We offer four year PhD training programmes in the biosciences at five Collaborative Centres of excellence: the University of Aberdeen; the University of Glasgow, King's College London & Queen Mary University of London (joint centre); the University of Newcastle and University College London.
+The five collaborative centres of excellence are: the University of Aberdeen; the University of Glasgow; King's College London & Queen Mary University of London (joint centre); the University of Newcastle and University College London.